 8. Best Scratch-Resistant: Dalstrong Honing Rod

-The ceramic honing rod is suitable for professional use and helps keep your knives in top condition by realigning the blades.
+Tested for durability, the ceramic honing rod is suitable for professional use and helps keep your knives in top condition by realigning the blades.
 Measuring ten inches, it works for most knife sizes and is one of the best honing steel for Japanese knives.
 It is made from high-carbon stainless steel and has a scratch-resistant ceramic coating that works well for large, heavy-duty knives for its abrasive texture.